genomicsengland/af_letter_distribution_dataset/qc_diary.md

 ## Deceased

 Using `accessory_scripts/check_deceased_form_types.r` see that there are a few participants who were recruited on deceased consent forms but have not come through as deceased from DBS.
-Elect to include the two participants where the form is undoubtedly linked to them, in a blacklist of participants who will be excluded from the mailout.
+Elect to include these in a blacklist of participants who will be excluded from the mailout.

 ## Absent addresses